 ChallengesExperts share their insights in diagnosing and managing rare conditions

-Peter Saltonstall, President and Chief Executive Officer of the National Organization for Rare Disorders (NORD), discusses how our current drug payer system has not kept up with the science of medicine.
+Peter Saltonstall, President and Chief Executive Officer of the National Organization for Rare Disorders (NORD), discusses his organization’s position on the Orphan Drug Act.

-The U.S. Food and Drug Administration (FDA) has granted orphan drug designation to LB-001, a recombinant adeno-associated viral vector with human methylmalonyl-COA mutase (MUT) gene for the treatment of methylmalonic acidemia (MMA).
+The U.S. Food and Drug Administration (FDA) has granted Fast Track designation to a novel one-time AAV9 gene therapy for CLN1 disease.

 - Mucopolysaccharidosis type IV (MPS IV or Morquio Disease)

 Heather A. Lau, MD, Assistant Professor, Department of Neurology; Associate Director, Division of Neurogenetics; Director, Lysosomal Storage Disease Program at NYU Langone Health provides an overview of Mucopolysaccharidosis type IV (MPS IV) or Morquio disease.

 - Management and Treatment of Spontaneous Coronary Artery Dissection (SCAD)

 Malissa J. Wood, MD, is co-director of the Corrigan Women’s Heart Health Program at Massachusetts General Hospital and associate professor of medicine at Harvard Medical School.
 In this video, Dr. Wood discusses the management and treatment of Spontaneous Coronary Artery Dissection (SCAD).

 - Fibromuscular Dysplasia and the “String of Beads”